 - The "Why York" page was rebuilt with testimonials, diverse student images, and relevant metrics, making it more compelling, informative, and inviting for potential students.

 - A new "International Student Community" page consolidates critical information for foreign visitors, such as the contacts of York U representatives in different countries and continents and tips about what to expect when students arrive in Toronto.

 Our website visitors are looking for specific information to help them make informed decisions.
 Our collaboration with Evolving Web resulted in a website that is able to meet students where they are, providing a positive and engaging experience for our users

 The new website drove an impressive increase in traction.
 In February 2022, sessions jumped 214% YoY, while page views increased by 79.9% in the same period.
 The new website also brought a 38% YoY increase in web traffic to the Apply Now page.

 Those numbers reflect the compelling, student-first user experience created through the collaboration between the Division of Students at York University and Evolving Web.
 The new website drives results while presenting the diverse, vibrant community that awaits York's future students.

 Evolving Web adapted a total of 39 components for Drupal, drawn from the standard design patterns used across York University websites.
 Moreover, our team conceptualized a new component that was successfully added to York's repository.
 We also made recommendations about previously unused components that could be incorporated to best communicate information to potential students and balance text-based and visual content.

-This project was a complex, strategic undertaking involving multiple stakeholders, applicants and prospective students.
-The overall result is a stunning website designed with the end users in mind.
-The language, imagery and navigation aligns with our student journey mapping and with key findings from the project discovery phase, and we are seeing a strong and steady increase in returning visitors.
+This project was a complex, strategic undertaking and the overall result is a stunning website designed with the end users in mind.
+We are seeing a strong and steady increase in returning visitors.